f4exb/sdrangel/plugins/feature/sid/readme.md

 <h3>18: Display SDO/SOHO Imagery</h3>

-When checked, displays imagary from NASA's SDO (Solar Dynamic Observatory) and ESA/NASA's SOHO (Solar and Heliospheric Observatory) satellites.
+When checked, displays imagery from NASA's SDO (Solar Dynamic Observatory) and ESA/NASA's SOHO (Solar and Heliospheric Observatory) satellites.

 SDOs images the Sun in a variety of UV and EUV wavelengths.
 SOHO shows images of the solar corona.
 The images are near real-time, updated every 15 minutes.